tinygwen/TinyGwens-Garden/content/callouts that are marked as collapsable but without content to collapse still act as though they can be dropped down, unlike obsidian.md

 ##### demonstration
-> [!bug]- I have no body but i act like i can be dropped down
+> [!bug]- I have no body but i act like i can be collapsed

 ##### expected behavior
 expected behavior, as handled in obsidian: